Gabodion/G-design-image-creator/README.md

-The edit and delete button functionality not working yet
+The edit and delete button functionality are not working yet.